 The agency's revised estimate for capital improvements totals \$3.9 million, including \$70,678 from the State General Fund, in FY 2018.
 This is an all funds increase of \$2.3 million, or 135.8 percent, and a State General Fund decrease of \$29,322, or 29.3 percent, from the amount approved by the 2017 Legislature.
-The all funds increase is primarily attributable to the agency reappropriating funding from the State General Fund decrease is attributable to a lower revised estimate for projects for the veterans' cemeteries.
+The all funds increase is primarily attributable to the agency reappropriating funding from the State Institutions Building Fund for projects not completed in previous fiscal years.
+The State General Fund decrease is attributable to a lower revised estimate for projects for the veterans' cemeteries.